 Self study, journal writing and exam (litterature essay) 128 hours.

 Type of course:

 Weekly lectures of 2h each.
 No lectures in the weeks when litterature essay is given.
 One 4h practical will be given during the semester.
-Lectures will be given by teachers at the faculty, and external teachers from the industry.
+Lectures will be given by teachers at the department, and external teachers from the industry.

 An external examiner evaluates a minimum of 25 selected exam papers.

 Examination details: Continuous exam: A - E / Ikke bestått